elastisys/compliantkubernetes/docs/operator-manual/common.md

 After completing the installation step you can test if the apps are properly installed and ready using the commands below.

-Start with the management cluster:
+Start with the Management Cluster:

 ```bash
 ln -sf $CK8S_CONFIG_PATH/.state/kube_config_${SERVICE_CLUSTER}.yaml $CK8S_CONFIG_PATH/.state/kube_config_sc.yaml